robertbrada/trezor-security-demo/README.md

     git clone https://github.com/robertbrada/trezor-security-demo.git
     ```

-2. Enter the directory and install the dependencies:
+2. Enter the directory and install the dependencies (make sure Typescript is installed on your machine):
     ```bash
     cd trezor-security-demo
     npm install
     ```

-3. Run the server and open http://localhost:3000 to view it in the browser:
+3. Run the server and open http://localhost:3000 to view the demo in the browser:
     ```bash
     npm run start
     ```